This is a hand-written guide. The canonical, always-current reference is generated from the live OpenAPI spec → api-reference.html.

 Field Type Description

 url required string · url An HTTP(S) URL returning RSS 2.0 or Atom 1.0.
-Must be reachable from 3.94.0.0/16 within 5 s.
-Self-signed certs are rejected.

 i